fosskers/aura/DESIGN.md

     what stage they're for, then called by Aura and passed data.
   - These plugins could packaged as `aura-plugin-foo` and installed to said central location.
+  - **PROS**
+    - Plugins can be written in any language.
+    - JSON is universal.
+  - **CONS**
+    - Potential for lots of dependencies if plugins are written in a multitude of languages (especially non-compiled ones).

 ### Haskell Requirements
 #### Strings